Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/DEP-REM.md

 ```

 ## Notes

+If a diagnosis does not have an end date, it will be considered as still active.

 In the output data, "numerator_reason" can be 1 of 4 values
 - Has Remission : Indicates that the client scored less than five on a follow up PHQ9